dj5td/esp_32_low_power_geocache/README.md

 ## Schematic

 ## Parts
+You can find a bill of materials (BOM) file for LCSC in the repository.
+Not included are pinheaders, solar panel and the lithium-ion battery.
 ## Software
 Software will be developed once I received and built the first prototyp.
 Hang in there.
 ## License